Simulation-Software-Engineering/homepage/docs/course-information.md

 ## Exam

 The course has a so-called *"course accompanying examination"*.
 This means, there will be no single exam.
 Instead, we evaluate the students' performance on the individual challenge, on the weekly exercises, and on the overall engagement.
-Still, wou will have to register for the *"exam"* on campus. **Point of no return**: Once you gave the first presentation (Nov 11), you have to register.
+Still, wou will have to register for the *"exam"* on campus. **Point of no return**: Once you gave the first presentation (presumably early November), you have to register.

 ## Additional information for SimTech students